Exit Search

 2. Calcium Oxalate Monohydrate - These appear in urine only in ethylene glycol, or antifreeze poisoning.
 These sharp crystals can cause irreversible damage to the kidneys and are one of the main symptoms of antifreeze poisoning.

-More about Calcium Oxalate Crystals and Stones
+More About Calcium Oxalate Crystals and Stones

 Any breed can be affected by calcium oxalate and stones, but breeds predisposed to calcium oxalate crystals and stones are Shih-Tzu, miniature schnauzer, bichon frisé, Lhasa apso, as well as Yorkshire Terrier, Maltese, and Poodle crosses.